xavctn/img2table/README.md

 `img2table` is a simple, easy to use, table identification and extraction Python Library based on [OpenCV](https://opencv.org/) image processing that supports most common image file formats as well as PDF files.

-It also provides implementations for several OCR services and tools in order to parse table contents.
+It also provides support for several OCR services and tools in order to parse table contents.

 ## Table of contents
 * [Installation](#installation)